taodtu/happy-app-tao/README.md

 # Installation

-Make sure AWS Amplify and Expo is installed globally in your computer and configured. run : npm install then run: amplify init
+Make sure AWS Amplify and Expo is installed globally in your computer and configured.

+run : npm install

+then run: amplify init

 When prompt for source directory type src.

 run: amplify add auth

 Add your google api key: first, get your API Key from google developer console, and enable google place and google maps api service.
-Then, in the root, create a file as apiKey.js, inside write: export const googleApiKey = "Your API Key"; In app.json file, change: "ios": { "bundleIdentifier": "any thing you like to put here", "config": { "googleMapsApiKey": "YOUR IOS API KEY HERE" } },
+Then, in the root, create a file as apiKey.js, inside write: export const googleApiKey = "Your API Key"; In app.json file, change: "ios": { "bundleIdentifier": "any thing you like to put here", "config": { "googleMapsApiKey": "YOUR IOS API KEY HERE" } }.

+run: expo start